Chemistry Placement Test

 The placement test consists of two parts (A and B).
 Part A covers math skills and quantitative reasoning (20 questions) and part B contains typical chemistry concepts covered in high school chemistry courses (30 questions).
 You may only take this placement test ONCE, so please be prepared to complete the test in one sitting.
 You need ONLY pencils, scratch paper, and a calculator to complete the test.
 A periodic table and all relevant constants are provided.
 To ensure that you are able to take the course(s) that will best serve you, please do not use any other resources.

 You may take as long as you wish to complete it.
 You must answer EVERY question in order to submit the test.
 If you are unfamiliar with a particular problem or don't remember how to solve it, please select either "I've never seen question like this before" or "I've seen this before, but forgot" instead of guessing an answer.
 It will allow us to better understand your level of preparation and provide you the resources you need.

 As you begin each section of the test, you may scroll through the questions and answer them in any order, but you must answer all questions in that section before moving to the next section.
 You can move between answered sections and may change your answers at any time PRIOR to hitting the "Submit" button at the bottom of the test.
 Once you hit "Submit," your answers will be sent to the Chemistry department and the test will end.

-Prior to registration Professor Dalia Biswas (email@example.com) will communicate with you and the register's office about which course(s) are most suitable for you.
-If you have any questions, please contact Professor Dalia Biswas (firstname.lastname@example.org).
+Prior to registration the Chemistry Department will communicate with you and the register's office about which course(s) are most suitable for you.
+If you have any questions about General Chemistry, please contact Professor Machelle Hartman at firstname.lastname@example.org.
+If you have any technical questions about the placement exam, please contact Professor Nate Boland at email@example.com.
 We also encourage you to speak with your academic adviser prior to registration about how general chemistry fits into your academic plan.